-Join us in person for our March Members’ Critique led by multi-media artist, Tamara Suarez Porras.
-This is a great chance to share your work, get feedback, and connect with fellow members.
+Join us in person for our April Members’ Critique led by visual artist, Shao Feng Hsu This is a great chance to share your work, get feedback, and connect with fellow members.
+Whether your goal is growth or inspiration, this critique session offers a space to engage with and learn from others’ work.
+Bring your latest pieces and let's come together to share and appreciate the photographic medium in a supportive, relaxed setting.

 Where: At our SFC Gallery in Fort Mason